 - Filter messages in your inbox – On your inbox settings, configure a filter to block out blank senders from your inbox.
 This will lower the risk of your accidentally clicking on a spoofed email.

-- Ignore emails that just have a link in the text body – An single ink within the text body is indicative of a malicious link so don’t open it!
+- Ignore emails that just have a link in the text body – A single ink within the text body is indicative of a malicious link so don’t open it!

-- Use an email authentication system – An email authentication system like SenderID or Send Policy Framework can make sure that the user you’re talking to is legitimate.
+- Use an email authentication system – An email authentication system like SenderID or Send Policy Framework can ensure that the user you’re talking to is legitimate.

 How to Prevent a DNS Spoofing Attack